AI Integration & Development

 The agent loop is settled.
 Every framework implements some variation of observe-reason-act, and there is no reason to expect that to change.
 The differentiation is happening in three places: model capability (how well the LLM reasons and plans), tool ecosystems (how many integrations are available and how reliable they are), and memory architectures (how effectively agents retain and retrieve information across long-running tasks).

-MCP or something functionally identical will become the USB of AI integrations.
-The fragmentation in the tool integration space right now is exactly the kind of problem that standards bodies and market pressure solve.
+MCP is becoming the USB of AI integrations.
+The fragmentation in the tool integration space is exactly the kind of problem that standards and market pressure solve.
+The major frameworks are already converging on it.

 Multi-agent systems will become the default architecture for complex workflows, the same way microservices became the default for complex applications.
 With the same trade-offs: more flexibility, more operational complexity, more failure modes to handle.